 The brain panics...this is not within the range of what's allowable.

 It immediately tries to counter this burst by suppressing dopamine function!

-The brain will cause a drop in dopamine sensitivity (flow) and actual numbers of receptors.
+The brain will cause a drop in dopamine sensitivity (tonic levels) and actual numbers of receptors.

 This is the process of tolerance...why drugs have less and less effective with long term use.

 We're only focusing on dopamine but most people are drawn to different drugs for self-medicating other pathways:

 - Alcohol - GABA and serotonin (See CBD and alcohol abuse)